Behind the Black Door (1987)

 The Awakening (1990)

-first album released on Deathlike Silence Productions, run by Euronymous of Mayhem.
-The album was recorded in the summer of
+the first album released on Deathlike Silence Productions, run by Euronymous of Mayhem.
+The album was recorded in the summer

-1989, predating most of the classic Swedish Death Metal albums from bands like Entombed and Carnage, though it was not available
+of 1989, predating most of the classic Swedish death metal albums from bands like Entombed and Carnage, though it was not

-until February 1990.
-The music found on this L.P. is a mix of Black, Death and Thrash Metal.
-The influences range from early
+available until February 1990.
+The music found on this L.P. is a very intense mix of death and thrash metal, owing a

 to Mille (from Kreator) or Dead (from Morbid).
 The vocals are not static; rather, there is a decent amount of variation, including